Villager

 Social media platforms have become appealing ways to satisfy youth desire and need for connection.
 Because users can adopt different identities or lifestyles in the virtual world, this escape mechanism can be employed to cope with emotional and psychological challenges and interfere with day to day life and social relationships.

-The concept of the "Third Space".
+The lack of "Third Spaces".

 The term "Third Space" is coined by sociologist Ray Oldenburg, describing the idea of a public, social place outside of home and work and characterized by its ability to bring people from diverse backgrounds together into a physical space.